-Inscape House School supports young people aged 5 to 19 who have autism and associated communication needs.
+Inscape House School has 105 places for young people aged 5 to 19 who have autism and associated communication difficulties as their primary need.

-We support young people to reach their full potential, by understanding that they have a distinct way of thinking and perceiving the world.
+We support young people to lead a fulfilling life by understanding that they have a distinct and unique way of thinking and perceiving the world.

-Inscape House School is part of the Together Trust, a charity that provides care, special education and support to vulnerable children, young people and adults across the North West.
-Our campus, based in Cheadle, is an environment that enables learning, maximises independence and celebrates all of our student’s achievements.
+Inscape House School is part of the Together Trust, a charity that provides care, therapeutic services and special education to support vulnerable children, young people and adults across the North West.
+Our campus, based in Cheadle, is an environment that enables learning, maximises independence and celebrates all of our students’ achievements.